vuepress/ecosystem/docs/plugins/watermark.md

 - Details: Delay for adding watermarks.
 In milliseconds.

-  This delay will only take effect when adding watermarks to a specific element on the page.
+  The delay time depends on the duration of the page transition animation and can be adjusted according to the actual situation.

-  A delay is required when the watermark parent is rerendered when switching pages.
+  If the parent element of the watermark is re-rendered when switching pages, the delay time should be slightly longer than the page transition time.

 ## Frontmatter